Apprenticeships

 Advertising and Media Executive usually progress to roles as either Account Executives or Media Planners.

-They usually specialise in one of two parts of the advertising process: the first is the process of producing the advertisement (creative); the second is the process of distributing the advertisement (media).
-Apprentices must therefore complete the core apprenticeship and one of these options.
-It is important that whatever part they specialise in they have an understanding of the ‘other’ part – decisions taken in the creative part of the process have substantive consequences for the distribution to media part, and vice versa.
-An employee in this occupation will be responsible for creative or media campaigns.
+They usually specialise in one of two parts of the advertising process: the first is the process of producing the advertisement.
+The second is the process of distributing the advertisement through media.
+Apprentices must therefore complete the core apprenticeship and one of the two options advertising or media.
+It is important that whatever part they specialise in they have an understanding of the other option as decisions taken in the creative part of the process have consequences for the distribution to media part, and vice versa.

-An Advertising and Media Executive Creative Specialist will be responsible for: working with creative producers (television/film producers, radio producers, designers, copywriters, art buyers) to assist them in their decision making.
-This might include providing a briefing regarding competitive brands to assist their decisions.
-They monitor the progress of the creative producers and evaluate their output, keeping team updated e.g. via status reports.
+An Advertising and Media Executive Creative Specialist will be responsible for: working with creative producers to assist them in their decision-making.
+They monitor the progress of the creative producers and evaluate their output, keeping the team updated for example via status reports.
 They are aware of how the creative work helps the client’s marketing objectives.
-They also keep abreast of the latest trends within the industry, providing examples of best practice to the creatives.
+They also keep abreast of the latest trends within the industry, for example AI, sustainability and diversity providing examples of best practice to the client and team.

 Junior Advertising Creative